nkonstantinou/myrtanipieri.com/content/authors/Nikos-Konstantinou/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- PhD students
+- Collaborators

 ---

-My background in psychology made me curious about the neuroscientific basis of cognitive processes.
-Therefore, I am keen on investigating healthy individuals to discover basic neuroscientific evidence about memory and perception, with the use of non-invasive brain stimulation techniques, brain imaging, and behavioural experiments.
+I direct the `Brain and Cognitive Science (BaCS)` lab at the `Department of Rehabilitation Sciences, Cyprus University of Technology (CUT)`, based in Limassol, Cyprus.
+BaCS' research is focused on attention, working memory and perception in healthy people and patients with neurological and psychiatric disorders.
+We employ behavioural experimental methods together with neuroimaging (MRI) and non-invasive brain stimulation (TMS, tDCS) methods.